Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This corded electric snowblower is rated to throw an impressive 800 lbs of snow per minute, which is more than the similarly powered Snow Joe 15 Amp electric snowblower.
 It uses a 3000 rpm motor and features rubber tipped steel auger blades with a rubber base so that it can clear down to the surface of a paved area without damage.
 It clears a 20” by 10” swath, like our top pick, the Greenworks corded snowblower.
 Thanks to its rotating and angled chute, you can choose the direction and also the height of the snow throwing.

 While the machine is mainly constructed of durable metals and most of the handles and covers are made of anti-freezing plastic, being a corded machine it’s only as rugged as the extension cord you use.
 But, if you have a conveniently located heavy duty outdoor plug and a weatherized cord, this electric snowblower is worth a look.
 Also, the best ski boots will come in handy this time of year.
 We have an entire best skiing section.
+Now, If you and your staff have a large site to cover, and you want an easier way of communiting, you need a walkie talkie.
+To get more options, read our best walkie talkie guide.

 In order to bring you the best snowblowers on the market, we looked at track width and height, the size of the path cleared through the snow as well as the distance the snow gets thrown.
 We found that the best affordable snowblowers are capable of clearing a 20-inch wide by 10-inch high track, and so we narrowed down the list to those that promise at least 18” of track width.